ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
 You can organize those accounts into groups and attach policy-based controls. offers policy-based management for multiple AWS accounts. you can create groups of accounts, automate account creation, apply and manage policies for those groups. enables you to centrally manage policies across multiple accounts.
-It allows you to create **Service Control Policies (SCPs)** that centrally control AWS service use across multiple AWS accounts.
+It allows you to create ==**Service Control Policies (SCPs)** that centrally control AWS service use across multiple AWS accounts.==
 **AWS RAM(Resource Access Manager)**
 	is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 	You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+	 ==you cannot share the API Gateway,==

-**AWS Control Tower** offers the easiest way to set up and govern a new, secure, multi-account AWS environment.
+​	**AWS Control Tower** offers the easiest way to set up and govern a new, secure, multi-account AWS environment.
 **AWS Elastic Beanstalk**
-	supports the deployment of web applications from Docker containers.
+​	supports the deployment of web applications from Docker containers.
-	==By using Docker with Elastic Beanstalk, you have an infrastructure that automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.==
+​	==By using Docker with Elastic Beanstalk, you have an infrastructure that automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.==
-	Application files are stored in S3.
+​	Application files are stored in S3.
-	The server log files can be stored in the attached EBS volumes of the EC2 instances(which were launched by AWS Elastic Beanstalk) or S3 or CloudWatch Logs.
+​	The server log files can be stored in the attached EBS volumes of the EC2 instances(which were launched by AWS Elastic Beanstalk) or S3 or CloudWatch Logs.

 **AWS ECS(Elastic container service)**:
 	provides Service Auto Scaling, Service Load Balancing, and Monitoring with CloudWatch but it is not ***automatically\*** enabled by default unlike with Elastic Beanstalk.